Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 147. Revisit an Old Argument or Controversy

-This type of blog post can help your readers understand how the argument or controversy has changed over time.
-It will also give them insights into the different sides of the argument or controversy.
+Help your readers understand how the argument or controversy has changed over time.
+Provide insights into the different sides of the argument or controversy.

 Example: How the Argument for Premarital Sex Has Changed